 Even locally in Skåne (Scania) there are other examples from this time of “Moors” who were brought to Sweden and baptized.
 For instance, the rich and powerful baron Fredrik Ruuth, who owned several Scanian estates, in 1786 had a 15-year-old “Black Heathen” freed from slavery, taught Christianity and subsequently baptized by the local vicar in Skårby.

-However, even though if the baptism in Malmö in 1774 was not a completely unique event, the newspaper article about it ends with a short note which can definitely be said to be so:
+However, even though the baptism in Malmö in 1774 was not a completely unique event, the newspaper article about it ends with a short note that can definitely be said to be so:

 Fencing and private lessons

 After that, there was unfortunately not much else to be found in the University’s own official documents.
 Both the series of enrollment documents and the so-called term tables have large gaps in the 1770s, and Lindstedt could not be found there.
-Fortunately, however, the University Archives also keeps the documents from the Scanian student nation in which Lindstedt was also enrolled, and this source turned out to yield a significantly richer richer harvest.
-Above all the nation’s archive contained copies of the term tables that were missing from the University Archives, i.e. the detailed term-by-term accounts of all its members that the nations were required to send in twice a year.
+Fortunately, however, the University Archives also keeps the documents from the Scanian student nation in which Lindstedt was also enrolled, and this source turned out to yield a significantly richer amount of information.
+Above all, the nation’s archive contained copies of the term tables that were missing from the University Archives, i.e. the detailed term-by-term accounts of all its members that the nations were required to send in twice a year.

 A fellow student became a “foster brother-in-law”